-Semrush Pricing (2024) — Which Plan is Right for You?
+Semrush Pricing (2026) — Which Plan is Best for You?

-However, there’s no denying it: by comparison to many of the other apps routinely used by businesses, Semrush is quite expensive, and investing in it can feel a bit scary — particularly if you’re a startup without a big budget.
+However, there’s no denying it: by comparison to many of the other apps routinely used by businesses, Semrush is very expensive, and investing in it can feel a bit scary — particularly if you’re a startup without a big budget.

 That’s where this post comes in — I’m going to…